rellerton/fitness-habit-tracker/README.md

 ## What it does

-- Track habits by person and category
+- Track habits by person with one or more active trackers
+- Define global tracker types (for example, `Default`, `Kids Tracker`, `Nutrition`)
+- Manage categories per tracker type (same category workflows, now scoped by type)
-- Organize tracking into multi-week rounds
+- Organize tracking into 4-week or 8-week rounds per tracker
+- Preserve historical rounds when a tracker is removed from a person
 - Visual Round Wheel for fast daily checkoffs

 ## Install in Home Assistant (Ingress)